DRDO Abhyas

-The DRDO Abhyas is a high-speed expendable aerial target (HEAT) being built by the Aeronautical Development Establishment (ADE) of the Defence Research and Development Organisation (DRDO) for the Indian Armed Forces.
+The DRDO Abhyas (Literally Practice in Sanskrit) is a high-speed expendable aerial target being built by the Aeronautical Development Establishment (ADE) of the Defence Research and Development Organisation (DRDO) for the Indian Armed Forces.

 Development

 As of January 2013, the proof of concept and pre-project trials were completed.
 The first experimental launch without the main turbojet engine of the Abhyas was held at the Chitradurga Aeronautical Test Range on 23 June 2012 to check the launch and configuration capability.
 The gas turbine engine has been identified and integrated on the Abhyas airframe and its test run with the aircraft fuel system and s-airtake has been completed.
 The project was sanctioned with an initial DRDO funding of ₹15 crore.
 Aeronautical Development Establishment (ADE) will carry out 15 technology demonstrators (TDs) till 2015.
 After the acceptance of the prototypes or TDs by the Indian Armed Forces, serial production will start.
 The Indian Defense Services have also revealed a combined global tender projecting the requirement of 225 HEAT drones.
 Abhyas can be used as aerial target for missile systems.
 DRDO successfully test fired Abhyas from Integrated Test Range, Odisha on 13 May 2019.
 The test was conducted to check low altitude flight capability with radar altimeter in loop demonstration in autonomous flight mode.

 On 23 December 2021, DRDO successfully flight tested Abhyas from Chitradurga Aeronautical Test Range.
 A locally developed data link was proved along with demonstration of high subsonic speed trajectory at a very low altitude and long endurance.
 Abhyas uses MEMS gyroscope based inertial navigation system for guidance and a flight control computer linked to ground station for autonomous operation.

+On 27 June 2024, six consecutive tests of Abhyas was carried out.
+After these, a total of 10 tests were performed.
+The trails were carried out with a system of improved radar cross section and visual and infrared augmentation systems.
+The trials also validated the safe release of booster, launcher clearance, and endurance performance.
+The booster was developed by Advanced Systems Laboratory.
+After the tests, Abhyas was declared production-ready.